-Of course, there exists a number of such parameters, including: research field, IQ level, age, number of coworkers, motivation, funds etc., but as it turns out in the rest of this section a few important findings about our ensembles may be obtained even without detailed knowledge on the parameters.)
-Due to the maximum entropy school of statistical physics initiated by Edwin T. Jaynes in 1957 [17, 18], the best choice for the distribution $P(\Omega)$ is the one that maximizes the Shannon entropy subject to the constraint
+Of course, there exists a number of such parameters, including research field, IQ level, age, number of co-workers, motivation, funds, etc., but as it turns out in the rest of this section a few important findings about our ensembles may be obtained even without detailed knowledge on the parameters.)
+Due to the maximum entropy school of statistical physics initiated by Edwin T. Jaynes in 1957 [18,19], the best choice for the distribution $P(\Omega)$ is the one that maximizes the Shannon entropy subject to the constraint plus the normalization condition

-$$S = -\sum{\Omega} P(\Omega) \ln P(\Omega), \tag{7}$$
+$$S = -\sum{\Omega} P(\Omega) \ln P(\Omega), \qquad (7)$$